CALGARY, Alberta (Reuters) - Depending on how one runs the numbers, President Barack Obama is well on his way to chopping U.S. oil imports by a third.

 The U.S. initiative comes after Secretary of State Hillary Clinton delayed a decision on TransCanada Corp’s $7 billion Keystone XL pipeline, which would ship more than half a million barrels a day of Canadian crude as far south as the U.S. Gulf Coast.

-Environmentalists, and some U.S. politicians, opposed to the route across many states and to increased oil sands development in Alberta, Canada, have called for its rejection.
+Environmentalists and some U.S. politicians, who oppose the pipeline’s route across many states as well as increased oil sands development, have called for its rejection.
 The company contends it would create U.S. jobs and boost energy security.

 The Canadian oil industry, which is looking to expand its markets, took Obama’s comments as positive.